 Obviously, the main reason to visit the Toronto Zoo is to see the 5000+ animals who live there, but you can also enjoy zoo keeper talks and scheduled feedings, hands-on discovery areas, and special exhibits.

-In summer there's the Splash Island water play area, shows at the Waterside Theatre, and camel and pony ride available.
+In summer there's the Splash Island water play area, shows at the Waterside Theatre, and camel and pony rides available.
 A number of special events are held at the zoo, as are day programs and camps for kids and adults alike.

 The Animals of the Toronto Zoo

 Here's a taste of what to expect in each exhibit area -- for a detailed list of animal facts visit Toronto Zoo's animal page.
-If you're interested in one animal, in particular, you should check to make sure the animal isn't temporarily off display.
+If you're interested in one animal in particular, you should check to make sure the animal isn't temporarily off display.
 To do that visit the Animals Off Display page on the zoo's website.

-Indo-Malaya: Some of the most popular animals in the Indo-Malayan area of the zoo are the Sumatran Orangutans.
-Don't forget to see the variety of birds and lizards, however, and keep an eye out for the Great Indian Rhinoceros.
+Indo-Malaya: Some of the most popular animals in the Indo-Malayan area of the zoo are the Sumatran orangutans.
+Don't forget to see the variety of birds and lizards, however, and keep an eye out for the great Indian rhinoceros.